Every child deserves the fundamental right to feel safe, secure and protected.

 3. Write a letter FROM your inner child

-Using your non-dominant hand (in order to bypass your logical side of the brain), write yourself a letter from the perspective of your inner child.
-For example, if you are usually right-handed, use your left hand to write.
 Using your non-dominant hand will help you get more in touch with the feelings of your inner child.
-Here is my own example of my inner child speaking to me:
+Here is an example of my inner child speaking to me:

 Dear Godmother,